If you’re looking for a new way to play pool with your friends, there are plenty of other billiards games to try out.

 For example, you may decide that the first player to reach 150 points wins.

 The player who breaks gets the next shot ball in hand.
 Then you simply try to score as many points as possible.
-Again, the lowest number must be pocketed.
+Again, the lowest number must be pocketed in order.

 You simply keep playing until a player reaches the target points total.
 For example, if you make the last ball in a rack before the target points total has been reached, you then re-rack and keep shooting.